RosettaCommons/documentation/Configuring-Required-Inputs.md

-Running Rosetta with membane proteins requires additional data from 3rd party apps for describing the topology and embedding of each membrane chain.
+Running Rosetta with membrane proteins requires additional data from 3rd party apps for describing the topology and embedding of each membrane chain.
 The following inputs are required for running framework protocols:
-* [[Membrane Spanning Topology Data]](#Membrane Spanning Topology Data)
+* Membrane Spanning Topology Data
 * Membrane lipophobicity data (recommended, but not required)
 * Membrane embedding data - initial parameters

-All required parsing scripts discussed on this page are located in `src/apps/public/membrane`and detailed on the [[RosettaMembrane: Scripts and Tools]] page.
+All required parsing scripts discussed on this page are located in `tools/membrane_tools`and detailed on the [[RosettaMembrane: Scripts and Tools]] page.

 ## Membrane Spanning Topology Data
+Spanning topology data describes the position of individual residues in a membrane protein with respect to different membrane regions (intracellular, membrane spanning, and extracellular region).
+This data is traditionally generated with [OCTOPUS](http://octopus.cbr.su.se/) and then converted to the Rosetta span file format.

 To generate a spanfile, go to [OCTOPUS](http://octopus.cbr.su.se/) and generate a topology file from the FASTA sequence.
 Below is an example format of the resulting file:

 ```